jorgecamilowu/OpenDataPhilly/README.md

 *Authors*: Jorge Camilio Wu Zhang, Kelvin Cheung

+**Overview:**\
 The OpenDataPhilly portal makes over 300 data sets, applications and APIs related to the city of Philadelphia available for free to government officials, researchers, academics, and the general public so that they can analyze and get an understanding of what is happening in this vibrant city.

-In this project, we worked with several types of data and data formats in order to conduct data analysis and specifically hone our software design skills.
+In this project, we worked with several types of data from https://www.opendataphilly.org/ and data formats in order to conduct data analysis and specifically hone our software design skills.
 Highlights include:

   - > Implementing the strategy method to reduce code duplication